 tagging.
 Be careful when using other motivations, IIIF viewers may only display Annotations with certain motivations.

-The semantic of annotating the full Canvas as a whole can be specified by either using the Canvas URI without fragment or selector as in this example or by using a selector that selects the full area of the Canvas (see [Simple Commenting Annotation]).
+The semantic of annotating the full Canvas as a whole can be specified by either using the Canvas URI without fragment or selector as in this example or by using a selector that selects the full area of the Canvas (see Simple Annotation — Tagging for a simple example of how to use a fragment selector).
 Using a selector that selects the full Canvas area is a more universal pattern and may be better supported by IIIF clients.

 This example Manifest contains an embedded Annotation containing the text “Göttinger Marktplatz mit Gänseliesel Brunnen” with the motivation